RayHightower/RayHightower.com/_posts/2019-10-21-zero-to-one-in-a-power-law-world.markdown

 ### Seven Questions

-Thiel believes that there are seven questions that every business must answer in order to achieve greatness:
+Building on the two contrar... questions shared at the beginning of this post, Thiel believes that there are seven questions that every business must answer in order to achieve greatness:

 1. The <b>Engineering</b> Question<br/>
 Can you create breakthrough technology instead of incremental improvements?